FAQs

 How to Vote and Voter ID

 A postal vote is when you vote by sending your vote in the post rather than going to the polling station.
 You may want to apply for a postal vote if you think you won’t be able to vote in person.
-You don’t need a reason to apply to vote by post in Great Britain but you do need a reason in Northern Ireland.
+You don’t need a reason to apply to vote by post in Great Britain.

-You need to apply to vote by post with your local elections team no later than 5pm, 11 working days before polling day – but the sooner the better.
+You need to apply to vote by post with your local elections team no later than 5pm, 14th April – but the sooner the better.
 You don’t need to show a photo ID to apply to vote by post.

 What is a proxy vote?